 VOLTS (Time): The volts gauge is below a quarter because you spent more time than you thought you would adding two thousand dollars worth of safety equipment to a $500 car.

 MILEAGE (Car Wear): The mileage is at 600,000 miles because racing any car for 24 hours is about the hardest thing you can do to a vehicle.
 Racing a $500 car for 24 hours is about the dumbest thing you can do with a vehicle (and consequently super fun).

-.
+ChumpCar is a series to check out if you want real endurance racing experience at a fraction of the price.
+For a thousand obvious reasons, there will always be the comparison to the 24 Hours of LeMons.
 After racing in both series, I would say that the focus of ChumpCar is “inexpensive competition” where as LeMons has a flavor more in tune with “glue a toilet seat to the roof of your car and endure multiple full course yellow parade laps.”
 If wearing women’s stockings and gluing foam decorations to your car is your party (and it’s a good party), then LeMons is your home.
 If you want to just race hard as long as possible for as cheap as possible (and not have Judges Jonny Lieberman or Phil “Murilee” Greden screaming in your face), then ChumpCar may be what you’re looking for.
-See you at the track.
+See you at the track!